JonathanWenger/pycalib/README.md

 ## <a name="data">Datasets</a>

+* PCam

+* KITTI

+The repository includes 64-dimensional features extracted from KITTI sequences compressed in a zip file (data/kitti_features.zip).

 * MNIST

 A script will automatically download the MNIST dataset if an experiment is run on it.